Genivia/ugrep/README.md

            matches a newline character.
 Multiple lines may be matched with patterns that match one or more newline characters.

-           Empty-matching patterns do not match all lines.
+           The empty pattern "" matches all lines.
+Other empty-matching patterns do not.
 For example, the pattern `a*' will match one or more a's.
-The single exception to this rule is the empty pattern "", which matches all lines.
 Option -Y forces empty matches for compatibility with other grep tools.

            Option -f FILE matches patterns specified in FILE.